-Safe & Healthy Home Improvement Program: We provide home improvements in partnership with volunteers, businesses, local government agencies and other community partners.
-Our focus is on improvements that will make homes safer and healthier environments for all residents.
+Rebuilding Together’s Safe & Healthy Home Improvement Program (SHHIP) provides home improvements in partnership with construction professionals, volunteers, businesses, local government agencies and other community partners.
+Our focus is on improvements that will make homes safer and healthier for all residents.
 The scope of work varies greatly from home to home depending on funding availability and household needs.
 Click here for more details about the types of improvements we prioritize.
+Rebuilding Together serves households where someone is an older adult (60+ years), living with a disability and/or a veteran of the United States Armed Forces.
+Full details about eligibility for our services is at the bottom of this page.

 Why are you not accepting new applications right now?